 According to the New York Times, this disaster is one of the deadliest structural building failures in American History.
 Many residents are still in shock.
 Community Members Peggy Streter and her husband own The Carrot Café located in downtown Surfside.
 The two have claimed to know about 50 people who lived in the condo.
 The Streters are not the exception.
 Miami’s building chief, Charles Danger said, “Everybody in Miami knows somebody from that building or knows somebody who knows somebody.”

 The rest of the building was demolished on Sunday, July 4th in efforts to continue the search.
-Now that all remains have been identified of those missing, officials are now steering their focus to determining what could have caused the collapse.
-Here’s what is known so far:
+Once all remains were identified of those missing, officials began steering their focus to determining what could have caused the collapse.
+Since then the building has continued to be in the limelight, as many of the building’s records that would help investigators learn why the building fell could not be found, and the not-so-easy conversation over the fate of the site has started to take place.
+Here’s a quick summary of what is known:

 Initial Concerns for the Condo